armory/docs/content/en/docs/installation/armory-operator/op-manifest-reference/providers.md

  - `sshUserName`: (*Required*) The ssh username for the baking configuration.
  - `templateFile`: This is the name of the packer template that will be used to bake images from this base image.
 The template file must be found in this list [https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer](https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer), or supplied as described here: [https://spinnaker.io/setup/bakery/](https://spinnaker.io/setup/bakery/)
  - `zone`: (*Required*) The zone for the baking configuration.

+## Kustomize patch examples

+ You can see examples in the `spinnaker-kustomize-patches` repo's [`accounts` folder](https://github.com/armory/spinnaker-kustomize-patches/tree/master/accounts).